|Click here for the Dunwell Mine information sheet

 "One of the most important mineral trends of northwestern British Columbia extends from near the town of Stewart north to the Treaty Glacier" - Nelson / Kyba, British Columbia Geological Survery, Ministry of energy and Mines 2014

-The Dunwell Mine property lies within this mineral trend located between the Silbak Premier Mine (Ascot) and Red Mountain deposit (feasibility stage – Ascot - formally IDM).
+The Dunwell Mine property lies within this mineral trend located between the Silbak Premier Mine 7 km away (Ascot) and Red Mountain deposit 11 km away (Ascot - formally IDM).

-The historic Dunwell mine produced 45,657 tonnes averaging 14.3 g/t gold equivalent.
+The historic Dunwell mine produced 45,657 tonnes averaging 6.63 g/t gold, 223.91 g/t silver, 1.83% lead, 2.43% zinc and 0.056% copper.
 Ore remains in the mine and recent drilling has shown potential to develop more reserves of similar grade below the existing mine.
-Large scale potential exists as multiple ultra-high-grade showings occur along strike (fault) for 3km.
-The near by Premier mine is reopening and is one of the comapnies open to processing ore from other deposits such as the Dunwell Mine.
-The property boasts the second best logistics in the Golden Triangle with a highway and power running through it and is located only 8km from shipping port in Stewart, BC.
+Large scale potential exists as multiple ultra-high-grade showings occur along strike (fault) for 5.5 km.
+The near by Premier mine (Ascot) is reopening and is one of several comapnies open to processing ore from other deposits such as the Dunwell Mine.
+The property boasts possibly the best logistics in the Golden Triangle with a highway and power running through it and is located only 8km from bulk tonnage shipping ports in Stewart, BC.

-The 1,655 hectare Dunwell property is part of a highly strategic package of mineral claims acquired by American Creek in 2016 which includes the past producing Dunwell Mine (closed in 1941).
+The 2,222 hectare Dunwell Mine property is part of a highly strategic package of mineral claims acquired through numerous aquisitions over the years by American Creek starting in 2016 which includes the past producing Dunwell Mine (closed during World War II in 1941).
 The Portland Canal valley was the first area to be explored in the Stewart region and is so rich with showings that a checker board of small claim ownership has existed for a better part of a century resulting in a lack of large scale geological work and development.
 It is evident that large scale potential exists.